🎵 Audio & Speech¶

 -

-Stitch enables "thinking while speaking" in spoken language models (SLMs) by interleaving silent reasoning tokens with speech tokens in chunks, exploiting idle compute during audio playback for reasoning.
-Stitch-S achieves first-chunk latency identical to the no-reasoning baseline while improving math reasoning accuracy by approximately 15 percentage points.
+Stitch is proposed to enable "thinking while talking" in Spoken Language Models (SLMs) by interleaving silent reasoning tokens with speech tokens in chunks.
+It leverages the idle computation time during audio playback to perform reasoning.
+Stitch-S achieves first-frame latency identical to non-reasoning baselines while improving mathematical reasoning accuracy by approximately 15 percentage points.

 - SyncTrack: Rhythmic Stability and Synchronization in Multi-Track Music Generation